 - Allergens: Whether produced by trees and plants (pollen), caused by dust mites, or a byproduct of your home’s companions (dog and cat hair and dander), the impact of allergens can be more pronounced in an enclosed space.

-— VOCs: Volatile organic compounds are a significant contributor to poor indoor air quality.
+- VOCs: Volatile organic compounds are a significant contributor to poor indoor air quality.
 These are produced by household cleaning products, pesticides, and wood paint.
-In sufficient quantities, VOCs can have negative health impacts for most people.
+In sufficient quantities, VOCs can have negative health impacts on most people.

 - Viruses & Bacteria: Airborne viruses and bacteria could be present in your home’s air, endlessly recirculating every time you turn on the air conditioner.